-Before turning-on blower, allow the wood fire to reach operating temperature (approximately one hour).
+When using the blower, allow the wood fire to reach operating temperature (approximately one hour), before turning it on.
 The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
-You can also install a thermodisc (A) to enable the blower to start or stop automatically when the wood fire is hot or too cold.
-The standard thermodisc part number is ACO5530.
-Use the AC02056 for a quick connect model.
-Installation instructions are supplied with the thermodisc.